 Deli Meat Manufacturer from Massachusetts

-Utilizing Radley IntelliLabel to simplify transactions, decrease the number of scans required and product traceability in case of recall, etc.
+IntelliLabel simplifies transactions, decreasing the number of scans required.
+Using product traceability in case of recall.

 Using IntelliLabel Since 2001